-Plantation shutters are a well-liked style for interior shutters in Greensboro.
-These wood or faux wood shutters attach to your window frame.
+Plantation shutters are a favorite style for interior shutters in Greensboro.
+These wood or faux wood window coverings attach to your window frame.

-Plantation shutters provide privacy and light control by raising or letting down a rod.
-This dowel is attached between or to the side of the louvers.
+Plantation shutters provide privacy and light control by raising or letting down a dowel.
+This bar is installed between or to the side of the louvers.

 Why Are Plantation Shutters Called ‘Plantation Shutters’?

-The term of “plantation shutter” started in the South, due to their sophisticated style and keeping plantation mansions cool when it was hot.
+The phrase of “plantation shutter” began in the southern America, due to their sophisticated style and keeping plantation houses cool when it was hot.

 People in the western U.S. also refer to this window treatment as “California shutters.”

-The start of this window covering is linked to 12th-century Greece, where marble louvers were mounted in stone.
+The start of this window covering is linked to 12th-century Greece, where marble louvers were mounted in rock.

 - Traditional front-fastened tilt bar

-These are the most used type of shutters for houses around the U.S. and here in Greensboro.
+These are the most used option of shutters for houses around the U.S. and here in Greensboro.